EADS shareholders back sweeping ownership change

 Lagardere paid tribute to his father, the late French industrialist Jean-Luc Lagardere, as well as the leaders of German carmaker Daimler (DAIGn.DE) who jointly formed Europe's largest aerospace company and secured Franco-German support.

-He also praised Enders, promoted to CEO nine months ago, who he said would get "the keys of this huge company".
+He also lavished praise on Enders, who he said would be given "the keys of this huge company" through the transition.

-Having waited until after Daimler to start selling shares, Lagardere's company stands to gain from the sale of stock worth 2.5 billion euros at current prices, with shares standing at more than twice the original flotation price of 18 euros.

 CORE BUSINESSES